How to Disavow Backlinks: Steps, Tips and Considerations (2025 Guide)

 Steps to Create and Submit a Disavow File

-Alright, let’s break this down like you’re walking a friend through the process over coffee.
-Creating and submitting a disavow file on Google Search Console (GSC) might sound a little intimidating at first, but trust me—it’s not rocket science.
+Creating and submitting a disavow file on Google Search Console (GSC) might sound a little intimidating at first, but trust me, it’s not rocket science.
 You just need to be careful and intentional with every step.

 Step 1: Start with a Link Audit